 One tool that I use to make cinnamon rum balls is a food processor.
 It makes quick work of chopping nuts and grinding cookie crumbs.
 If you don’t have one, you can certainly break the cookies up with a rolling pin.

 Another helpful tool is a kitchen scale.
 I often use weight as a measurement instead of volume because it is more accurate.

 Finally a small cookie scoop will ensure that your rum balls are all the same size.

 If you’re planning to make some for your holiday cookie exchange, these Christmas tree gift boxes are the perfect size and they are super cute

 Looking for a few more variations?
 Try these flavors!

 - Chocolate Covered Rum Balls

 Your shares help this site to grow and I appreciate it so much.
 Do you know someone who would like this?
-I’d love it if you would share it on Facebook or pin it to your favorite recipe board.
-I hope you love this recipe as much as we do!
-Please consider rating and/or commenting.
-I love hearing from you!
+Please share it on Facebook or pin it to your favorite recipe board.

 For the rum balls:

 - 1 cup powdered sugar